Result Table All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results Result Table

 Use Scale Factor

-The whole area is activated by checking this checkbox.
+The whole section is activated by checking this checkbox.

 Scale Factor